doanduyhai/Cassandra_Data_Model_Bench/README.md

 ### The data model

- The data and column families to be bench are referential data, with a tiny size (total < 10Mb).
+ The data and column families to be benched are referential data, with a tiny size (total < 10Mb).

  They can be modeled as compact JSON (all the entity is serialized to JSON client-side then saved in C*) or in flattened form using as many CQL3 columns as there are fields in the entity